-INTERFACE-ID Specifies the interface ID.
-Valid interfaces are physical interfaces. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen. brief (Optional) Specifies to display the information in brief mode. detail (Optional) Specifies to display the information in detailed mode.
+INTERFACE-ID Specifies the interface's ID.
+Valid interfaces are physical interfaces. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen. brief (Optional) Specifies to display the information in brief mode. detail (Optional) Specifies to display the information in detailed mode.
 If neither brief nor detail is specified, display the information in the normal mode.